ConorHogan/MachineLearning-and-Statistics-Project/README.md

 ## 5. References
 This section contains the references used in the project.
 All references are noted in line using a "[1]" in next to the relevant text.
-Code that has been adapted from other sources is referenced with the link to the source in a comment at the top of the code
+Code that has been adapted from other sources is referenced with the link to the source in a comment at the top of the code.